AI-written patch example

 Run the relevant tests first, then DriftFence.

-After applying the patch, the harness runs the relevant release-it tests and then driftfence check --mode enforce against the same approved behavior files.
+After applying the patch, the harness runs the relevant task tests and then driftfence check --mode enforce against the same approved behavior files.

 • Each unit is one model run and its resulting patch.

-• The headline metric is how often DriftFence would have blocked changed behavior even though the tests still passed.
+• The headline metric is how often DriftFence would have blocked changed behavior even though the repo's own test checks still passed.

 • Blocked runs then received independent follow-up review.